epsilonlabs/playground-backend/README.md

 ### Additional endpoints for the HTTP server

 * `GET /tools`: returns a JSON document according to the [MDENet Education Platform tool specification](https://github.com/mdenet/educationplatform/wiki/Adding-a-Tool).
+* `GET /swagger/epsilon-playground-core-0.0.yml`: returns the OpenAPI specification for the core endpoints.
+* `GET /swagger/epsilon-playground-http-0.0.yml`: returns the OpenAPI specification for the HTTP server-only endpoints.

 The HTTP server includes static assets for providing [Ace](https://ace.c9.io/)-based syntax highlighting and icons.

+The HTTP server also includes a copy of the Swagger UI at `/swagger-ui`, pointing at the core endpoints by default.

 ### Additional endpoints for the Google Cloud Function